-If you are coming into a Southern Cross hospital as a patient, we want you to know that we remain aware of the continued risk regarding COVID-19.
-We understand that our people, our patients and the wider public will still have concerns about being exposed to the virus.
+If you are coming into a Southern Cross hospital as a patient, we want you to know that we remain aware of the continued risk regarding COVID-19 and, as we move further into winter, seasonal colds and flu.
+We understand that our people, our patients and the wider public will still have concerns about being exposed to the viruses.

-We have implemented restricted access to our hospitals
+We have resumed normal access to our hospitals

-- Are well upon entering the hospital, including no symptoms of respiratory infection such as raised temperature, a sore throat, a cough, experiencing chest discomfort or difficulties with breathing (regardless of travel history)
+- are well upon entering the hospital, including no symptoms of respiratory infection such as a cough, sore throat, shortness of breath, head cold symptoms (runny nose, sneezing) loss of sense of smell or a fever

 If there are any concerns that you do not meet the screening criteria:

 - if you are a patient, for the safety of yourself and others, your surgery may be deferred

 - for all other visitors, you will be declined entry.